Here's a bit of my story...

 Currently, Jason lectures and works as an Assistant Director at Columbia University where he is responsible for the holistic and professional development of graduate students.
-He also serves a Sustainability Project Manager and Consultant at EFFECT Partners, where he helps brands and clients design and deliver social change initiatives that have a positive impact on both the world and bottom line.
+He also serves a Sustainability Consultant and Strategic Project Manager at EFFECT Partners, where he helps brands and clients design and deliver social change initiatives that have a positive impact on both the world and bottom line.

 In his previous role at Loyola Marymount University (LMU), Jason was responsible for the advisement of the Associated Students (ASLMU), as well as Athletics and special population programming.
 Jason oversaw and advanced the effectiveness of all campus-wide programming, including the direction of large-scale concerts and other events.
 He was proud to be the advisor on the coaching staff for both the Men’s and Women’s Lacrosse teams.
 Previous to his position at LMU, Jason worked as the keyboardist and manager in an indie rock band called The Rubbish Zoo.